 In the surprisingly cosmopolitan town of Birmingham, Alabama you can have a deluxe five-star vacation filled with down-home hospitality, beautiful scenery, and amazing food while relaxing and rejuvenating your mind and body.
 Once you arrive you will immediately notice the sprawling green landscape and the fresh, clean air.
 The downtown seems old-fashioned, yet the buildings are sleek, modern, and clean.

 Venturing off the main freeway, you will reach the new development of the Renaissance Ross Bridge Golf Resort and Spa on the Robert Trent Jones Golf Trail.
-Situated on 2,000 acres in rolling hills, Ross Bidge is a beautiful and massive stone establishment that would rival any majestic hillside country castle.
+Situated on 2,000 acres of rolling hills; Ross Bidge is a beautiful and massive stone establishment that would rival any majestic hillside country castle.

 Enjoy a morning at the two-tiered outdoor pool that offers what appears to be miles of chaise lounges as well as a fun water slide.